In the absence of a current, the direction of propagation of the wave crest is equal to that of the wave

 which spectral wave components of the spectrum can be propagated in one sweep.
 This implies that all wave

-in the second sweep, components with and in the third sweep, and finally, components
+in the third sweep, and finally, components

-and in the fourth sweep.
+in the fourth sweep.

 Since the group velocity of the waves decreases with increasing frequency, the higher frequencies